Springtime means Volunteer Grant checks!

 Project ReConnect funds help restore tree canopy post-derecho

 We continue to help communities recover from the 2020 Iowa derecho.
 We recently allocated $150,000 from our Project ReConnect fund to Trees Forever.
 This is the third and final phase of the program.
-We will hold a lunch and learn session this summer to update employees on how the funds were spent and hear from the nonprofit partners involved.

 - $50,000 will go toward the ReLeaf Cedar Rapids plan through the City of Cedar Rapids.